 A few tips to get the most from learning guitar.

 - If you are buying a guitar find a good music shop or guitar stockist as you will want to try a few guitars to find which suit you best.
-I had a guitar when I was about 10 and was put off because my fingers were not big enough at that age – so find a suitable guitar for you.
+I had a guitar when I was about 10 and was put off because my fingers were not big enough at that age – so find a suitable guitar for you and the size of your hands.